Living in Debrecen

 Debrecen is already home to major multinational companies such as National Instruments, TEVA Pharmaceuticals, British Telecom, Flowserve, ThyssenKrupp, and T-System.
 Hence, we have a lively and interesting expat community.

-The international airport provides a daily connection with a low-cost airline (Wizz Air) to the metropolis of London, Paris, Milan, Eindhoven and Tel-Aviv, Malmö, Dresden, Leipzig, Antalya, Burgas, Hurghada; while the scheduled flights of Lufthansa, Europe's biggest airline, provides us with direct access from Debrecen to Munich, Bavaria's capital.
+The international airport provides a daily connection with a low-cost airline (Wizz Air) to the metropolis of London, Paris, Milan, Eindhoven and Tel-Aviv, Malmö, Dresden, Leipzig, Antalya, Burgas, Hurghada and Moscow; while the scheduled flights of Lufthansa, Europe's biggest airline, provides us with direct access from Debrecen to Munich, Bavaria's capital.